car251290/Voice-React-App/README.md

 ## Voice-controller-React-App
-Using React and the source Alan Ai, build a voice controller for it better functionality this App will be testing it on my phone and I will update it.
+Using React and the source Alan Ai, build a voice controller for it better functionality, will be testing on my phone and I will update it.

 ## Alan Ai plataform voice tool